GalitskyKK/kirakira/README.md

 - Watch your garden evolve with seasonal looks and rarity tiers that reward gentle consistency.
 - Keep a lightweight streak and reward system that encourages reflection without pressure.
 - Use it anywhere: installs as a PWA, works offline after first load, touch-friendly by default.
-- Connect through the Telegram Mini App for theme alignment and optional cloud sync; premium elements are available via Telegram Stars.
+- Connect through the Telegram Mini App for theme alignment and optional cloud sync.

 ## How it works